 "The Center for Interstellar Catalysis aims to discover the origin of the molecular building blocks of life, in space"

-The center is hosted at Aarhus University with a node at Leiden University.
+The center is hosted at Aarhus University with nodes at Leiden University and University of Copenhagen.

 The center is headed by Prof. Liv Hornekær at Aarhus University.